khaledomar77/store-front-backend/README.md

 ## Endpoint Access

-All endpoints are described in the [Link text](https://website-name.com) file.
+All endpoints are described in the [REQUIREMENTS.md](REQUIREMENTS.md) file.